tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

     There is another line here.
 Scores of carts stand by, piled up with all kinds of goods.
     There are angry voices as traders argue with Guards and revenue men.

     Jack goes on past.

-    He gathers his few belongings from Morten’s back, and hoists them on his own.
+    Prudently, he gathers his few belongings from Morten’s back, and hoists them on his own.
-    Then he aims for a smaller door next to the main entry which seems to be open to those on foot.
+    Then he aims for a smaller door next to the main entry, which seems to be open to those on foot.

 The Postern
 -----------

-The postern door was flanked by two Guards, sternly on duty.
+The postern door was flanked by two Guards, stern and stocky.
 They held short, solid bills with evil-looking hooks at the end.
 One of the men stepped forward to take Morten’s bridle.
-The other offered the point of his weapon and advised Jack he should explain himself or go back where he came.
+The other offered the point of his weapon and advised Jack he should explain himself or go back whence he came.

 Password
 --------

 Jack repeated the words that had got him past the previous challenge.
-This time, the Guard studied the locket carefully, before finally nodding.
+This time, the Guard studied the Locket carefully, before finally nodding.
 Then he asked, in a mocking way, whether the horse carried a message too, and where was his token for entry?